pramttl/mirror-sync-api/README.md

 * `dest`: Destination (Path on the master node where the contents from source folder are synced to)
 * `start_date` in posix format Eg: "2014-03-10 09:30"
-* `rsync_options`: are explained ahead.
-The format is tentative and can be changed in subsequent versions of the api.
+* `rsync_options`: are the extra rsync args that are provided immediately after the rsync command in the standard command line execution.
+In this API the `rsync_options` are divied into 3 parts (that should not contain common parameters):

+   * `defaults`: The API sets some rsync flags by default.
+These can be overrided by setting this list parameter as a blank list or anything as required.
+   * `basic`: Standard list of rsync options.
+   * `delete`: There are 7 mutually exclusive delete options in rsync.
+      Since only one of them can be used at a time, this parameter is a list.

-Each project can have its own set of rsync args.
+Each project can have its own set of rsync options.
 These arguments mean the same as you would find in the [rsync](http://rsync.samba.org/ftp/rsync/rsync.html) man page.
-A list of these arguments is specified in the `rsync_options` paramter.

 The following response is returned if adding project is successful: